chantastic/sites/chan.dev/src/content/posts/compare-avo-and-standard-bem-conventions.md

 ---
 title: Compare AVO 🥑 and standard BEM Conventions
-description: "Discover the differences between AVO 🥑 and standard BEM conventions for naming CSS blocks, elements, and modifiers, with side-by-side examples."
+description: 'Discover the differences between AVO 🥑 and standard BEM conventions for naming CSS blocks, elements, and modifiers, with side-by-side examples.'
 publishDate: 2021-02-08
 ---